Cloufish/blog/_posts/2020-05-27-why-you-should-start-your-own-blog-en.md

 ### Just having your internet corner will also be convenient for you

 You're doing a collection of your reflections on various topics.
 You have a chance to talk yourself out in your corner.
-You build your archive of what you have been doing, where you have gone.
+Not only that, but you build your archive of what you have been doing, where you have gone.
 This sometimes has a different end because you may feel depressed by your laziness, but that's okay!
 This will lead to motivation.

   You will also improve your **writing skills**.
   > I think I'm not great at it, but I will get into practice :)